ManticoreGamesInc/platform-documentation/src/api/vehicle.md

     print("Handling: " .. handling)
     if vehicle:IsA("TreadedVehicle") then
         print("Type: Treaded, " .. vehicle.turnSpeed)

-    elseif vehicle:IsA("FourWheeledVehicle") then
+    -- Check to make sure the vehicle type is four wheeled, because treaded vehicles -- do not have a turnRadius property. elseif vehicle:IsA("FourWheeledVehicle") then
         print("Type: 4-wheel, " .. vehicle.turnRadius)
     else